kostergroup/SIMsalabim/README.md

 ## Running SimSS or ZimT
-- all parameters are specified in separate file (by default: device_parameters.txt) (in ZimT an additional time-voltage-generation (tVG) file is present to indicate what time, generation, and voltage at every simulation step).
+- all parameters are specified in separate file (by default: simulation_setup.txt) (in ZimT an additional time-voltage-generation (tVG) file is present to indicate what time, generation, and voltage at every simulation step).
 - on Linux run SimSS/ZimT by entering in the terminal from the folder where the compiled program is located and run using
 <pre><code>
 ./simss